SB79 Transit Oriented Development Upzoning

 1. Tier Precedence Rule:

 • Where Tier 1 and Tier 2 zones intersect, Tier 1 supersedes Tier 2.
 Tier 2 geometry must be erased in overlapping areas.
+The one exception is where a Tier 2 200 ft zone overlaps with a Tier 1 quarter-mile or half-mile zone — in that case Tier 2 200 ft prevails, as it carries higher development standards than either Tier 1 distance band.

 2. Geographic Scope: